simmi30/lnd1/docs/macaroons.md

-* You can delete the `admin.macaroon` and be left with only the `readonly.macaroon`, which can sometimes be useful (for example, if you want your `lnd` instance to run in autopilot mode and don't want to accidentally change its state).
+* You can delete the `admin.macaroon` and be left with only the `readonly.macaroon`, which can sometimes be useful (for example, if you want your `broln` instance to run in autopilot mode and don't want to accidentally change its state).

 * If you delete the data directory which contains the `macaroons.db` file, this